sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 ## Usage

-The script works by parsing the texture maps in a folder based on a defined naming convention and assigning these to their corresponding shaders.
+The script works by parsing the texture maps in a folder based on a defined naming convention, and then assigning these found maps to their corresponding shaders.
 For example if we have the following naming for a texture map:

 [assetName]_[shaderName]_[map]_[version]_[artist].[extension]

 Example: car_hubcap_bmp_v01_lelgin.exr

-There are two parts of this file we need to identify.
+There are two parts of this file name we need to identify.

 **ShaderName**

-*defined in second field of GUI*.
 This needs to match the name of the shader assigned in Maya.
 In Substance this is referred to as a "textureSet".
 That is, the names of the shaders assigned in Maya and exported as an FBX become the "texture sets" when the FBX is imported into Substance Painter.

 **map type**

-*defined in third field of GUI*.
  The 3 letter code of the texture map type:

 | map | name